Zago1986/MigrationSDK_Release5.0.1/README.md

 - **Important**: Email addresses must be the same on both platforms for matching to work.

 ### Migration Behavior
+1. **Filters projects**: Only projects listed in the CSV will be migrated from the source.
+2. **Creates project hierarchy**: Source projects are created as subfolders inside the destination parent projects.
-1. **Filters content**: Only workbooks and data sources whose parent projects are listed in the CSV will be included in the migration.
+3. **Filters content**: Only workbooks and data sources whose parent projects are listed in the CSV will be included.
-2. **Remaps location**: Content is published into the destination project specified in the CSV (by ProjectDestinationLUID).
+4. **Places content**: Content is published into the newly created source project folder (which is inside the destination parent project).
-3. **Prerequisite**: Destination projects must already exist at the destination with the LUIDs specified in the CSV.
+5. **Prerequisite**: Destination **parent** projects must already exist with the names specified in the CSV.
-4. **Failure handling**: If a destination project LUID does not exist, the publish will fail for those items and be reported in the migration results.
+6. **Failure handling**: If a destination parent project doesn't exist, the migration will fail for those items.

 ## Configuration